bhagyashriyogeshpatil/flavor-fusion/README.md

 - Allow users to create collections or mark recipes as favorites to easily access later.
 - Organize recipes into categories like breakfast, lunch, dinner, vegetarian, etc.
 - Highlight seasonal or featured recipes on the homepage.

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*

+## User Experience Design

+### Strategy
+The user experience design for the recipe management project aims to create a smooth, engaging, and easy-to-use platform.
+Using Agile methods, the project focuses on developing the platform in small steps and improving it based on user feedback.
+The strategy prioritizes user needs and behaviors, ensures the app works well on mobile devices with responsive design, and continuously refines the app through iterative improvements during development.

+*<span style="color: blue;">[Back to Content](#table-of-contents)</span>*

+### Scope

+The user experience design for the project has been completed with a focus on key areas.
+The front-end design is responsive and accessible, meeting UX principles and accessibility standards.
+Core features, including recipe management, user authentication, and interactive elements, have been implemented.
+The design includes intuitive navigation and a user-friendly interface to enhance engagement and satisfaction.
+Final adjustments were made from testing and feedback to ensure a smooth user experience.

+*<span style="color: blue;">[Back to Content](#table-of-contents)</span>*

+### Structure

+The project structure is organized into key milestones and user stories, each detailing specific aspects of user experience design:

+**Milestones:** Each milestone marks an important phase, such as setting up the GitHub repository, initializing the Django project, and handling deployment and configuration.
+These milestones help keep the project on track and aligned with its goals.

+**User Stories:** User stories break down development tasks into smaller, manageable pieces.
+They include creating base templates, adding static files, and designing core pages like the home page and recipe detail page.
+Tasks are prioritized using the MoSCoW method to focus on essential features first.

+This structure supports focused development and a user-centered design process.

+*<span style="color: blue;">[Back to Content](#table-of-contents)</span>*

+### Skeleton

+The project's framework is outlined using wireframes and Entity-Relationship Diagrams (ERDs).

+**Wireframes:** Provide visual guides for key pages and features, including the home page, recipe browsing.
+Wireframes focus on layout, user flow, and interaction, ensuring a clear and easy-to-use experience.

+**Entity-Relationship Diagrams (ERDs):** Detail the database schema, showing relationships between models such as Recipe, Comment, User, and CuisineType.
+ERDs help in structuring data effectively to support application functionality and user interactions.

+*<span style="color: blue;">[Back to Content](#table-of-contents)</span>*